jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 Specifically, Biggie is warning that if you are seen around the police and you aren’t getting arrested, then your drug-dealing comrades will think you’ve struck some type of deal and are an informant.
 They aren’t going to wait around to find out if their suspicions are accurate or not, so from that point on, you’re living on borrowed time.

 Generally speaking, applied to your life, this is a stern warning about watching the company you keep and maintaining your reputation.
 There is a saying I live by: “Where there’s smoke, there’s fire.”
-This means that if there are signs that you did something wrong, then people are going to assume that you did something wrong.
+This means that if there are signs that you did something wrong, then people will assume that you did something wrong.

 They aren’t going to wait until they see the fire.
 They’re going to use the smoke as a warning system to protect themselves.

-If you follow this rule in your personal life, you are far less likely to be accused of something you didn’t do and if you actually did something you don’t want to take responsibility for, living by this code makes it easier for you to evade suspicion.
+Suppose you follow this rule in your personal life.
+In that case, you are far less likely to be accused of something you didn’t do and if you actually did something you don’t want to take responsibility for, living by this code makes it easier for you to evade suspicion.

 {% twitter https://twitter.com/EdLatimore/status/1297579281611132929 %}